heyglen/network_tech/docs/password_decode.rst

 Password Decode
 ===============

-The password types below can be locally decoded using various methods.
+Some password types can be decoded locally on your computer.

 ..
 Important::

     The code is linked to below so you can verify it does nothing nefarious.

-To decode use the command `Network Tech: Brute Force Type [type number] Passwords` in the command pallet
+To decode use the command:

+1. In the command pallet choose: Network Tech: Decode Passwords

+2. Choose the password from the list

+3. Choose to display the password in a dialog or copy it to the clipboard

+Details on the supported password types and how they are decoded are listed below.

 Type 5
 ------

 Type 5 passwords are salted MD5 hashes.
-They can be created using the openssl command:
+They can be created using the `openssl` command:

 .. code-block:: shell

     openssl passwd -1 -salt SpMm password

-Decoding is done using brute force limited to an included dictionary of the 10k most common passwords.
+Decoding is done using brute force with an included dictionary of the 10k most common passwords.
+This means that not all passwords can be broken and the speed of the command increases with out uncommon the password is.

 The password dictionary source is `SecLists 10k Most Common <https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/10k-most-common.txt>`_